How to Get the Best Business Loan

 - Overcoming unanticipated business expenses

-Take your list of reasons from step 1 above.
-Jot down how much each item would cost.
-Try to be as realistic with the expenses as possible.
+- Take your list of reasons from step one above and jot down how much money each item would require.

 The first thing that lenders will want to know is how long your business has been in operation.
-Loan providers use your time in business to assess your creditworthiness and their risk in lending to you.
-The longer your company has been in operation, the lower their risk is typically considered.
-So, to qualify for business loans, most lenders require that you be in business for at least six months.
+Loan providers use your time in business to assess your creditworthiness and the risk of lending to you.
+The longer your company has operated, the lower its risk is typically considered.
+Most lenders require that you be in business for at least six months to qualify for business loans.

-Another main requirement you must provide when applying for a business loan is your revenue.
+Another main requirement when applying for a business loan is a record of your business revenue.
 Most lenders want to see some sort of substantial and consistent annual business income before they give you a loan.
 In addition, they want to know if your company has the consistent cash flow to pay them back.
-Your revenue also helps lenders calculate the maximum amount you can borrow.
+Your annual revenue also helps lenders calculate the maximum amount you can borrow.

 Credit Score

 Lastly, lenders want to know your credit score.
 SBA loans and traditional bank loans require excellent to good personal credit scores to qualify for small business loans.
-But online lenders can be more lenient and will take into account your company’s cash flow and growth projections, as well.
+But online lenders can be more lenient and will also consider your company’s cash flow and growth projections.

 However, to qualify for most business financing options, you must have a certain credit rating.
-FICO scores are commonly used in lending decisions.
-This ranges from 300 to 850.
-And when it comes to credit scores, the higher, the better.
-This is because a credit score represents your payment history, the amount of debt you have, and the length of your credit history.
-A higher score means you have been responsible for your debts in the past.
+FICO scores are commonly used in lending decisions ranging from 300 to 850.
+When it comes to credit scores, the higher, the better.
+Credit scores are calculated by considering your payment history, the amount of debt you have, and the length of your credit history.
+A higher score means you have been responsible for your debts.

-One other advantage of a higher credit rating is that it can help you get better interest rates and repayment terms.
-On AnnualCreditReport.com, you’re entitled to a free annual credit report from each of the three credit reporting agencies.
-These agencies include Equifax, Experian, and TransUnion.
+Another advantage of a higher credit rating is that it can help you get better interest rates and repayment terms.
+On AnnualCreditReport.com, you’re entitled to a free annual credit report from each of the three credit reporting agencies: Equifax, Experian, and TransUnion.

-If you have a more established company, you may have a business credit score.
+You may have a business credit score if you have a more established company.
 There are four main commercial scoring systems — Experian, Equifax, FICO, and Dun & Bradstreet — and their ranges vary significantly.
 If your score is low, taking out small business loans or starting a line of credit and using them responsibly can help you improve your business credit rating.

 Other Lender-Specific Qualifications

-On top of the criteria discussed above, banks and lenders also tend to ask for other documents when you apply for a loan.
+On top of the above criteria, banks and lenders tend to ask for other documents when you apply for a loan.
 Some additional lender-specific requirements include:

-- Legal documents: Some of the legal proofs you might be asked to show are a valid ID, such as a driver’s license or passport, your federal tax ID or employee identification number (EIN), and a copy of your business license.
+- Legal documents.
+Some legal proofs you might be asked to show are a valid ID, such as a driver’s license or passport, your federal tax ID or employee identification number (EIN), and a copy of your business license.

-- Financial documents: You may also be asked to provide information on your personal finances and any personal loans you have.
-So, get your personal and business income tax returns ready.
-You may also need copies of your personal and business bank statements and to disclose any leases you have under your name or your business.
+- Financial documents.
+You may also be asked to provide information on your personal finances and any personal loans you have.
+It’s best to have your personal and business income tax returns ready.
+You may also need copies of your personal and business bank statements and to disclose any leases under your name or your business.

-- A written business plan: Some lenders will want to know that you have the means to repay them, so they may require that you write a business plan.
+- A written business plan.
+Some lenders will want to know that you have the means to repay them, so they may require that you write a business plan.
 The plan should detail how you plan to use the money and how you expect it to increase your profits.
-Increase your chances of getting a loan approval by including information that demonstrates you can cover operational business expenses and the new loan payments.
+Increase your chances of getting a loan approval by including information demonstrating you can cover operational business expenses and the new loan payments.

-- Collateral for secured loans: If you’re applying for a secured loan, make sure you understand the terms of the loan and ready the necessary documents for the collateral.
-This reduces the back and forth and makes the verification and loan application process easier for you and the lender.
-Collateral could be business assets like equipment, vehicles, machinery, real estate, inventory, or accounts receivable.
+- Collateral for secured loans.
+If you’re applying for a secured loan, make sure you understand the terms of the loan and have the necessary documents for the collateral.
+This makes the verification and loan application process easier for you and the lender.
+Collateral could be business assets like equipment, vehicles, machinery, commercial real estate, inventory, or accounts receivable.

 Prequalify for a Business Loan